Research Program Unit Coordinator Guidelines

 EOI outcome

-Within two weeks of the EOI deadline, all research units will receive an email confirming the number of scholarships to be co-funded by Student Enrichment and Employability Development (SEED).
+Within 2-3 weeks of the EOI deadline, all research units will receive an email confirming the number of grants to be co-funded by Student Enrichment and Employability Development (SEED).

-If the research unit would like to increase their request for co-funded scholarships, please contact SEED as soon as possible.
+If the research unit would like to increase its request for co-funded grants, please contact SEED as soon as possible.
 Whilst SEED will try to accommodate additional requests, given the high demand for co-funding, SEED may not be able to guarantee additional co-funding.
-If additional funding can’t be provided, the research unit can opt to fully fund the additional scholarship/s.
+If additional funding can’t be provided, the research unit can opt to fully fund the additional grant/s.

 StudentHub Access

-The administrative and student-facing components of the Summer and Winter Research Programs are hosted in StudentHub.
-Unit coordinators will use StudentHub to submit an EOI to participate, review applications, issue letters of approval, monitor letters of acceptance and reporting.
+The administrative and student-facing components of the Summer and Winter Research Programs are hosted in StudentHub. unit coordinators will use StudentHub to submit an EOI to participate, review applications, issue letters of approval, monitor letters of acceptance, and run reports.

 Each unit coordinator will need to gain Administrator Access to StudentHub to be able to perform the relevant functions.
 To request access please complete the form available here.